krestenkrab/riak-java-pb-client/README.markdown

-The method `RiakClient.store(RiakObject[], RequestMeta)` allows efficient bulk insertion (connection request/responses are handled asynchroneously underneath the covers).
+The method `RiakClient.store(RiakObject[], RequestMeta)` allows efficient bulk insertion (connection request/responses are handled asynchronously underneath the covers).
 To run even faster, you can choose to run this in several threads (resulting in multiple connections).

 ## License / Copyright

-If you use this library, please be so kind to credit Trifork approproately in your system documentation.
+If you use this library, please be so kind to credit Trifork appropriately in your system documentation.

     A Java Client API for Riak based on the Protocol Buffers API